 - Gardening tools and odds and ends– instead of paying a big price at the hardware store or nursery check out garage sales for gardening tools, gardening ornaments and pots, but go early to get the best bargains.

 Take the time outside, and create a garden that is cheap but really enjoyable.
 You can spend hours out there and its not just about BBQing.
 Gardening on a budget can be fun and really enjoyable.

-Gardening on a Budget doesn’t mean your back yard needs to look like a dump either it can be really neat and tidy, and give you hours of pleasure.
+Gardening on a budget doesn’t mean your back yard needs to look like a dump.
+Take the time and it can be really neat and tidy, and give you hours of pleasure.